 Can this method be applied to any other systems?

-Author Name: __________(Write your answer here in the form of a spoken statement.
+Hideki Makinoshima: _We used cancer cells in this paper, however, this technique can also be applied to harvest metabolites from other adherent cells such as fibroblasts and iPS cells.
+(27 words)_(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 How would you expect an individual who has never performed this technique to struggle?